-Andersen's customer is now running a unified 360-degree customer view database.
-Each of the profiles it stores contains a history of interactions, a history of offers, as well as calculated NPVs for each product and channel.
-The offers are assigned on a black box basis, with test and control groups.
-While participating in this initiative, Andersen's team wasn't aware of the exact logic applied to assigning test and control groups or offers.
-This situation is quite typical, because the offers can be managed by different departments, teams, and systems, both manually and on the basis of A/B tests.
+Andersen's customer is now running a unified 360-degree client view database.
+Each of the profiles it stores contains a history of interactions, a history of offers, and calculated NPVs for each product and channel.
+The offers are assigned on a black-box basis, with test and control groups.
+While participating in this initiative, our team wasn't aware of the exact logic applied to assigning test and control groups or offers.
+This situation is quite typical because the offers can be managed by different departments, teams, and systems – both manually and on the basis of A/B tests.

-When working on the project, Andersen's team was focused on:
+When working on the project, we focused on:

 MongoDB, PostgreSQL, Couchbase

-To start with, Andersen's team carefully reviewed and analyzed the customer’s as-is state of affairs and their tech capabilities against the backdrop of their requirements.
-We also did extensive market research.
-After that, Andersen's team framed the main idea to improve the customer’s system, i.e. we decided to migrate it to a data lakehouse based on open-source technologies.
+To start with, our specialists carefully reviewed and analyzed the customer’s current state of affairs and their tech capabilities against the backdrop of their requirements.
+Andersen's team also did extensive market research.
+After that, we outlined the main idea to improve the customer’s system; particularly, we decided to migrate it to a data lakehouse based on open-source technologies.

 In an ideal case, we would evaluate every model version via randomized experiments.
 However, such testing is generally expensive and risky from the customer experience standpoint.
 Therefore, we had to develop an offline evaluation methodology that would reduce the number of online trials and mitigate the risk of adopting catastrophic policies.

 Andersen's team generated a procedure for bias control and correction to address potential biases in the historical data.
-Our team built a core model focused on the product and channel balance.
+We built a core model focused on the product and channel balance.
 Its mission was to estimate the probability of sales, resulting from different types of offers.
-This further helped determine the optimal next best offer strategy for each customer, product, and channel.
+This further helped determine the optimal next-best offer strategy for each client, product, and channel.

-Andersen's specialists implemented the offer type selection logic, based on probability scores (i.e. the prescriptive part of the next best offer model).
-We developed an evaluation procedure to assess the quality of the model using the bias-corrected data.
+Based on probability scores (i.e. the prescriptive part of the next best offer model), we implemented the offer type selection logic.
+Andersen's specialists developed an evaluation procedure to assess the quality of the model using the bias-corrected data.